SmokinCaterpillar/pypet/doc/source/tutorial.rst

 a critical subset of your parameters.

 The second stage, the *run phase* is the actual execution of your numerical simulation.
-Here, you perform the search or exploration of the parameter space.
+Here you perform the search or exploration of the parameter space.
 You try all different parameter settings you have specified before for exploration and obtain the corresponding results.
 Since this stage is most likely the computational expensive one, you probably want to parallelize your simulations!
-I will refer to an individual simulation run with one particular parameter combination as **single run** of your simulation.
+I will refer to an individual simulation run with one particular parameter combination as a **single run** of your simulation.
 Since these **single runs** are different individual simulation with different parameter settings, they are completely independent of each other.
 The results and outcomes of one **single run** should not influence another.
 Sticking to this assumption makes the parallelization of your experiments much easier.

 Thirdly, after all individual **single runs** are completed you might have a phase of post-processing.
-This could encompass merging or collecting of results of individual single runs, or deconstructing some sensitive python objects, etc.
+This could encompass merging or collecting of results of individual single runs and/or deconstructing some sensitive python objects, etc.

-Finally, you have a phase where you do further analysis of the results of your numerical simulation.
-Like generating plots, etc. Personally, I would strictly separate this phase from the first three.
-Thus, using a complete different python script than for the phases before, for example.
+Finally, you do further analysis of the raw results of your numerical simulation.
+Like generating plots and meta statistics, etc.
+Personally, I would strictly separate this final phase from the previous three.
+Thus, using a complete different python script than for the phases before.

+This conceptualization is depicted in the figure below.

 .. image:: figures/experiment_phases.png
     :width: 850

-*pypet* gives is your tool to make stages 1a) and 2 much easier to handle. *pypet* offers a novel tree data container called :class:`~pypet.trajectory.Trajectory` that can be used to store all parameters and results of your numerical simulation.
+*pypet* gives is you a tool to make the stages much easier to handle. *pypet* offers a novel tree data container called :class:`~pypet.trajectory.Trajectory` that can be used to store all parameters and results of your numerical simulations.
-Moreover, *pypet* has an :class:`~pypet.envrionemnt.Environment` that takes care about stage 2 and allows easy parallel exploration of the parameter space.
+Moreover, *pypet* has an :class:`~pypet.envrionemnt.Environment` that allows easy parallel exploration of the parameter space.

 We will see how we can use both in our numerical experiment and the different stages.
 In this tutorial we will simulate a simple neuron model.
 We will numerically integrate the